 Page

 About This Prospectus 1

 Where You Can Find More Information 2

 Cautionary Statement Regarding Forward-Looking Statements 3

 About TC PipeLines, LP 5

-Risk Factors 6
+Risk Factors 7

-Use of Proceeds 6
+Use of Proceeds 7

-Ratio of Earnings to Fixed Charges 6
+Ratio of Earnings to Fixed Charges 7

-Description of Common Units 7
+Description of Common Units 8

-Description of Debt Securities 8
+Description of Debt Securities 10

-Material Tax Considerations 20
+Material Tax Considerations 24

-Investment in TC PipeLines, LP by Employee Benefit Plans 35
+Investment in TC PipeLines, LP by Employee Benefit Plans 39

-Plan of Distribution 37
+Plan of Distribution 41

-Legal Matters 38
+Legal Matters 42

-Experts 38
+Experts 42

-You should rely only on the information contained or incorporated by reference in this prospectus and in any applicable prospectus supplement.
+You should rely only on the information contained or incorporated by reference in this prospectus and in any applicable prospectus supplement and any free writing prospectus.
 We have not authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 Neither we nor any underwriter, dealer or agent will make an offer to sell the securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information in this prospectus and any applicable prospectus supplement is accurate only as of the dates on their covers.
 Our business, financial condition, results of operations and prospects may have changed since those dates.